digitalsadhu/hide-in-shadows/README.md

 # Hide In Shadows

-A small library for wrapping React apps in shadow dom.
+A small, zero dependency library for wrapping React apps in the shadow dom.

 ## Usage